adversary-org/twython-tools/Documentation/TwythonTools.rst

 gen-auth.py script needs to be run to set the GPG encrypted authentication codes obtained from twitter.com.

+If modifying the rounds or counter in SimpleCrypt, which is currently set to 50,000 (and has a default of 10,000 with the module on PyPI), the gen-auth.py script will need to be run again as changing that parameter is enough to make the decryption process fail.

 Unless otherwise specified, **DO NOT** include the @ symbol in a Twitter username, the scripts usually add these if they are required.
 Rare